BradLucky/litestar-next-auth/README.md

 1. Now, go to [http://localhost:8000/schema/rapidoc#get-/user]("GetUser") and see that you get a valid 200 response with data.
 1. Also, in a new browser tab, you can go to [http://localhost:8000/user](http://localhost:8000/user) and see the same data endless times.

+### Frontend Login
-### Observe that the frontend behaves differently.
+Observe that the frontend behaves differently.
 _Note: clear cookies to ensure this is a clean test_

 1. Go to the root URL with login: [http://localhost:3000/](http://localhost:3000/)